Rrayor/junior-java-test-console/README.md

     If you use any other character or word, the program will fall back to ordering naturally.

 ## Important
 The default placeholder character is '_' (underscore).
 If you want to make sure that your argument does not modify your results, use it.
 Future changes may add other arguments but the project will reserve the placeholder character.

+# For Developers and Reviewers
+I will now further introduce the inner workings of the code.

+## Entry

+The entry point for console usage is the Main.java file.
+It handles the console arguments.
+Checks them for validity and calls the necessarry methods from other classes to be able to print the results to the console.

+It sets up the logger, creates an XmlReader and a textList instance, calls filterAndSort on textList, provides feedback and prints the results to the console.